 Shikakai is an Ayurvedic herb obtained from the bark of a shrub called Acacia concinna.
-It grows typically in Asia, in particular in India.
-The bark of those shrub is high in saponins, a class of chemical compounds that act as surfactants.
+It grows typically in Asia, particularly in India.
+The bark of those shrubs is high in saponins, a class of chemical compounds that act as surfactants.

 Shikakai powder has various benefits that make it an excellent ingredient for shampoos and skin creams.
 Some of them are:

 With all these properties I bought it immediately to use it in my DIY recipes.

 I thought of using the Shikakai for two DIY projects.
 I would like to test its untangling and conditioning properties by creating a solid shampoo and then use it in a hair mask.

 To create this solid shampoo I used a few ingredients: